Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 For your chosen assignment:

-- Architecture: Sketch the assignment sequence using one of the three patterns (AI Sandwich, Verification Challenge, or Comparative Analysis).
+3. Architecture: Sketch the assignment sequence using one of the four patterns (AI Sandwich, Verification Challenge, Comparative Analysis, or Generative Challenge).
 Identify formative and summative phases.

-- Look for Evidence: Select 3-4 of the six rubric dimensions most relevant to your assignment.
+4. Look for Evidence: Select 3-4 of the eight rubric dimensions most relevant to your assignment.
 Write performance descriptors for at least two levels.
+Include the Transfer Gap Check if this assignment maps to a major course outcome.

-- Scaffold and Study: Plan a brief AI literacy orientation.
-After the assignment runs, collect at least one form of data (rubric score distribution, student feedback, or process artifact review).
+5. Sustain: Plan a brief AI literacy orientation for students, run the faculty AI prerequisite (test-drive the assignment through AI yourself), and after the assignment runs, collect at least one form of data (rubric score distribution, student feedback, or process artifact review).
+Flag the assignment for annual re-review.

 Build Across a Course

 Once you have redesigned one assignment, consider the full course.
-Use a mix of all three modes across the semester.
-Ensure at least one AI-Restricted human performance checkpoint for each major learning outcome.
+Use a mix of all four modes across the semester where disciplines allow.
+Ensure at least one AI-Restricted Transfer Gap Check for each major learning outcome.
 Build AI literacy cumulatively: early assignments scaffold skills that later assignments require.
 Increase the complexity of evaluative judgment tasks as the course progresses.

 Share and Collaborate